Africa Outside Safari

 Be among the first to explore a safari in its remote national parks or lounge in extreme luxury on a remote beach in Mozambique.

-Although technically landlocked, peaceful, vibrant Malawi houses the third largest lake in Africa and the southernmost lake of the dramatic Great Rift Valley system.
+Although technically landlocked, the peaceful and vibrant nation of Malawi houses the third largest lake in Africa and the southernmost lake of the dramatic Great Rift Valley system.
 Scuba diving or snorkeling in the fresh, crystal-clear waters is like swimming in your own personal fish tank.
-Home to at least 850 brightly colored species of cichlids this surprising beach destination is a hidden gem and an incredible add-on to a safari in Southern Africa.
-Select luxury lodges on remote sandy beaches, or tranquil islands allow you to relax in comfort as you enjoy the warm waters of this unique lake.
-For those looking for something a little different, hop aboard a yacht and explore the hidden coves and islands of the lake.
+Home to at least 850 brightly-colored species of cichlids, this surprising beach destination is a hidden gem and an incredible add-on to a safari in Southern Africa.
+Select luxury lodges on remote sandy beaches or tranquil islands allow you to relax in comfort as you enjoy the warm waters of this unique lake.
+For those looking for something a little different, hop aboard a yacht and explore hidden coves and islands.

 While not known as a premier safari destination, Malawi has 11 burgeoning national parks, or you can easily be out on the best of the bush in neighboring Zambia in the morning and on the beach in Malawi the same afternoon.

-For those who are more hiking and trekking options in Malawi abound.
-The Zomba Plateau rises to a height of 1,800 meters (6.000 feet) and has several easy hikes in a lush forested landscape with incredible panoramic views and excellent bird-watching.
-Further south, Mount Mulanje, a huge granite massif provides several peaks to explore.
-A further option is the Nyika Plateau with its beautiful rolling hills and grasslands speckled with zebra, antelope, orchids, and butterflies.
+For those who are more interested in active adventure, hiking and trekking options abound in Malawi.
+The Zomba Plateau rises to a height of 1,800 meters (6,000 feet) and has several easy hikes in a lush forested landscape with incredible panoramic views and excellent bird-watching.
+Further south, Mount Mulanje, a huge granite massif, provides several peaks to explore.
+A further option is the Nyika Plateau, with its beautiful rolling hills and grasslands speckled with zebra, antelope, orchids, and butterflies.

-Did you know that there are more pyramids in Sudan than there are in Egypt?
+Fun fact: there are more pyramids in Sudan than there are in Egypt.
 This fact goes a long way to illuminate some of the mysteries of Sudan and highlights a huge reason to travel to this off-the-beaten-path destination.

 Steeped in the history of the Pharaohs, this huge country was once home to the Nubians.
 Architectural remnants of their powerful ancient civilization – such as the antiquities of Meroe and Karima – are found along the valley of the Nile in the never-ending Sahara Desert.

-Visitors here can immerse themselves in Sudan’s many archaeological riches in relative tranquillity, far removed from the crowds that characterize similar sites on the other side of the border in Egypt.
+Visitors here can immerse themselves in Sudan’s many archaeological riches in relative tranquility, far removed from the crowds that characterize similar sites on the other side of the border in Egypt.

 Journey in search of history through the Bayuda, Nubian and Western Deserts and discover their ancient histories.
 With the stability of recent years, it will not be long until word gets out on this much under-visited destination, where African and Arabic culture intersect in the welcoming faces of the modern Sudanese people.